cmarvel1975/kingston/doc/README.md

-DixiCoin Core
+Kingston Core
 =====================

 Setup
 ---------------------
-[DixiCoin Core](http://dixicoin.com/wallet) is the original DixiCoin client and it builds the backbone of the network.
-However, it downloads and stores the entire history of DixiCoin transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[Kingston Core](http://kingston.com/wallet) is the original Kingston client and it builds the backbone of the network.
+However, it downloads and stores the entire history of Kingston transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run DixiCoin on your native platform.
+The following are some helpful notes on how to run Kingston on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- bin/32/dixicoin-qt (GUI, 32-bit) or bin/32/dixicoind (headless, 32-bit)
+- bin/32/kingston-qt (GUI, 32-bit) or bin/32/kingstond (headless, 32-bit)
-- bin/64/dixicoin-qt (GUI, 64-bit) or bin/64/dixicoind (headless, 64-bit)
+- bin/64/kingston-qt (GUI, 64-bit) or bin/64/kingstond (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run dixicoin-qt.exe.
+Unpack the files into a directory, and then run kingston-qt.exe.

 ### OSX

-Drag DixiCoin-Qt to your applications folder, and then run DixiCoin-Qt.
+Drag Kingston-Qt to your applications folder, and then run Kingston-Qt.

 ### Need Help?

-* See the documentation at the [DixiCoin Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
+* See the documentation at the [Kingston Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
-* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [DixiCoin Forum](http://forum.dixicoin.com/).
+* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [Kingston Forum](http://forum.kingston.com/).
-* Join one of our Slack groups [DixiCoin Slack Groups](https://dixicoin.com/slack-logins/).
+* Join one of our Slack groups [Kingston Slack Groups](https://kingston.com/slack-logins/).

 Building
 ---------------------
-The following are developer notes on how to build DixiCoin on your native platform.
+The following are developer notes on how to build Kingston on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OSX Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)